-Alberta Education’s curriculum redesign process began in 2009 with then Minister Hancock leading an initiative to create a long-term vision for education in Alberta – Inspiring Education.
+2009 - Minister Hancock lead an initiative to create a long-term vision for education in Alberta – Inspiring Education.
 A 22 member Steering Committee was struck and co-chaired by Jeff Johnson, then MLA Athabasca-Redwater and Brent McDonough an Edmonton teacher.
 A variety of processes were used to engage Albertans in articulating their vision for education and their hopes, dreams and aspirations for the children of this province.
 Participants concluded that the education system needs more than minor change.

-Download the Draft Environmental Education Scope & Sequence
+Download the Draft Environmental Education Scope & Sequenc

 Review what ACEE accomplished in 2011 and 2012.